 Finches can be found almost all around the world.
 There are hundreds of species and subspecies of finches, including the true finches of the Fringillidae family and members of other families commonly known as finches.
 These birds are typically found in or near wooded areas.
 They utilize both deciduous and coniferous forests.
 As omnivorous, but primarily granivorous birds, finches are likely to frequent areas with lots of vegetation such as grasses, weeds, shrubs, or trees that provide seeds and fruits.

-Finches often flock together and many species are drawn to areas inhabited by humans.
-Some simply utilize bird feeders, but others feed aggressively from agricultural developments including field crops and orchards.
+Finches often flock together, and many species are drawn to areas inhabited by humans.
+Some simply utilize bird feeders, but others feed aggressively from agricultural developments, including field crops and orchards.
 Various finches have been considered pests due to this behavior, and some species have been persecuted nearly to the point of extinction.

-Finch Nests
+Nests

 Finches usually nest in trees or sometimes shrubs.
 Depending on the species, they also nest on ledges or in crevices in rocks.
 The top of a cactus or a woodpecker hole might make a good nest site.
 Finches may also use artificial locations, such as hanging planters, nest boxes, bird houses, or parts of human dwellings.
 The size and shape of finch nests vary according to species.

 House Finches make messy cup-shaped nests from leaves, twigs, grass, hair, wool, and other materials, often in a sheltered spot on a human dwelling.
-Goldfinches usually make smaller, tightly-woven, cup-shaped nests in shrubs in open areas, made of grass and lined with fluffy plant from grassy seed heads.
-Chaffinches typically build cup-shaped nests in trees, tightly constructed from grasses, twigs and moss and lined with feathers and wool.
-Grosbeaks make messy, loosely-constructed nests of twigs, grasses and weeds in larger trees or shrubs.
+Goldfinches usually make smaller, tightly-woven, cup-shaped nests in shrubs in open areas, made of grass and lined with fluffy plant material from grassy seed heads.
+Chaffinches typically build cup-shaped nests in trees, tightly constructed from grasses, twigs, and moss and lined with feathers and wool.
+Grosbeaks make messy, loosely-constructed nests of twigs, grasses, and weeds in larger trees or shrubs.
 There are so many different types of finches, and their nests vary accordingly.

-Finch Scientific Name
+Classification and Scientific Name

 True finches belong to the Fringillidae family.
 That family contains more than 200 different species, currently categorized into three subfamilies: Fringillinae, Carduelinae, and Euphoniinae.
 Since the 1990s, when scientists began rearranging bird families based on DNA, many changes have been made in avian taxonomy.
 Birds long thought to belong together were split into different families, and seemingly unrelated birds were put together based on genetic connections.